rastapasta/foodsharing/README.md

   * List of all received bananas and corresponding banana texts

 * Incident Report
   * Wait, what?
 There's an API for it?
-[Yep](https://gitlab.com/foodsharing-dev/foodsharing/blob/master/src/Modules/Report/ReportXhr.php#L189-209) :)
+Yep, at least to [send them in](https://gitlab.com/foodsharing-dev/foodsharing/blob/master/src/Modules/Report/ReportXhr.php#L189-209) :)
   * Fully translated German <> English reporting system
   * Picker(s) for report reason(s)
   * Dynamic checkbox displaying of nested options